AllyncID/AllyncID/README.md

 ## About Me

-I am a developer focused on building Minecraft server systems with clean gameplay, scalable architecture, and strong performance in mind.
-My work combines backend systems, gameplay mechanics, visual presentation, and practical tools that are designed to feel smooth, maintainable, and polished.
+I build Minecraft server systems with a strong focus on performance, clean gameplay, scalable architecture, and polished user experience.
+My work combines backend logic, gameplay mechanics, visual presentation, and practical tools designed for real production environments.

-I mainly work across Minecraft plugin development, server infrastructure, web systems, mobile utility apps, and UI/UX design.
-I enjoy building things that are not only functional, but also organized, efficient, and satisfying to use in real production environments.
+I mainly work across plugin development, server infrastructure, web systems, mobile utility apps, and UI/UX design.

 What I usually build:
 - Custom Minecraft plugins
-- Server-side gameplay systems
+- Gameplay and server-side systems
-- Folia-compatible and performance-oriented tools
+- Performance-oriented and Folia-compatible tools
 - Resource-pack-related utilities
-- Web stores and platform tools for Minecraft communities
+- Web platforms for Minecraft communities
 - Mobile and cross-platform applications
-- UI/UX concepts and branded visual assets
+- UI/UX concepts and branded assets

 ---

 ## Tech Stack

 I focus on a compact set of technologies that I use most across plugin development, backend systems, automation, and web-based interfaces.
-Most of my work is centered around performance, maintainability, and clean implementation rather than trying to include every tool I have ever touched.
+Most of my work is centered around performance, maintainability, and clean implementation.
-This section highlights the languages and server platforms I actively use the most.
+This section highlights the tools and platforms I actively use the most.

 ### Core Languages

 These are the main languages and core web technologies I use most often across development, scripting, backend logic, server tooling, and interface building.
-I keep this section intentionally focused so it reflects my actual workflow more clearly and professionally.
+I keep this section focused so it reflects my actual workflow clearly.

 <table align="center">
   <tr>